googleinterns/zetasql-lint/docs/disabling_checks.md

 ### Usage

-Lets say we have a lint error that we want to ignore.
+Let's say we have a lint error that we want to ignore.

 SQL:
 ```sql